 It's also important to note that we're reporting raw graphics card power for the entire card, but we don't account for the power consumption of the rest of the PC or power supply inefficiencies.
 Using an 80 Plus Platinum PSU, we should be running at around 92% efficiency, and wall outlet power consumption is typically about 50-80W higher than what we show in the charts.
 About 40W of power goes to the CPU, motherboard, and other components, while the remainder depends on how much power the GPU uses, including PSU inefficiencies.

 Let's talk about the big picture quickly before we get into the details.
 The fastest GPUs for Ethereum mining right now are the RTX 3080 and RTX 3090, by quite a large margin.
-Our baseline RTX 3080 measurement got 85MH/s, and the baseline 3090 got 105MH/s.
+Our baseline RTX 3080 FE measurement got 85MH/s, and the baseline 3090 FE got 105MH/s.
 Additional tuning improved the 3080 performance to 93MH/s, while the 3090 FE limited us (on memory temps) to around 106MH/s.
+It's critical to note that both the 3080 and 3090 Founders Edition cards run very hot on the GDDR6X, which limits performance.
+Modding those with better thermal pads, or buying a third party card, can boost performance and lower memory temperatures.

 How to Tune Your Graphics Card's Ethereum Mining Performance